edoardocattapan/ardo.github.io/_posts/2020-02-24-the-multidimensional-stability-of-related-situations.md

 The structure of reality is a multidimensional geometry where interconnected relationships arise within - and out of - a stable wholeness and unity.

-The "stability" of such geometry is represented, for example, in the curvature of space-time.
-In fact,
+The "stability" of such geometry is represented, for example, in the curvature of space-time - so that when you see a ball curving its trajectory, you realize it is actually going in a straight line along a curved space.
+Gravity is one of the forces at play to make everything ultimately stable in the wholeness of multiple dimensions.

 What is the fundamental reality appears to me as a stable, multidimensional geometry of relationships between all situations ever.
 With this revelation, order or chaos is an arbitrary distinction.